 I am currently Associate Principal and Executive Dean of the Faculty and Humanities and Social Sciences and Professor of Education for Social Change within the School of Education.
 I am a developmental psychologist specialising in the study of bullying behaviour and its psychological impact.
-Outside the university, I am a member of UKRI: Economic and Social Research Council's (ESRC) Strategic Advisory Network (2019-2022), and have served on the ESRC's Grant Assessment Panel A for four years (2015-2019).
-I am a Core Panel College Member for the UKRI Future Leaders Fellowships scheme (2019-2022) and now serve on the Future Leaders Fellowships Renewal Panel (2022-2024).
+Outside the university, I am a member of UKRI: Economic and Social Research Council's (ESRC) Strategic Advisory Network (2019-2024), and have served on the ESRC's Grant Assessment Panel A for four years (2015-2019).
+I was previously a Core Panel College Member for the UKRI Future Leaders Fellowships scheme (2019-2022) and now serve on the Future Leaders Fellowships Renewal Panel (2022-2024).
 I was also a panel member for the ESRC's mid-term review of the Doctoral Training Partnerships in 2019.
 Additionally, I have served as Chair of the Scottish Council of Deans of Education (2018-2020) and have also been Strathclyde's lead for the Scottish Graduate School of Social Sciences (SGSSS) working with colleague across Faculty of Humanities and Social Sciences and the Strathclyde Business School.
-I am currently a member of the Scottish Government's COVID-19 Advisory Sub-Group on Education and Children's Issues, and Universities and Colleges.
+Until 2022, I was a member of the Scottish Government's COVID-19 Advisory Sub-Groups on Education and Children's Issues, and Universities and Colleges.
 I was also a member of the First Minister's Task Force on Gender Equality in Education and Learning.
 I currently serve on the RSE's Education Committee, and UNESCO and UNGEI's Expert Working Group on the Measurement of School-Related Gender-Based Violence (SRGBV), and I am a trustee a member of council of the Academy of Social Sciences.

 Prior to joining Strathclyde, I was Professor of Human Development at Brunel University London and served as Subject Leader (Head of Department) for Sport Sciences and subsequently served as Head of the School of Sport and Education.
 I have also held chairs in applied psychology (York St John University) and Community Psychology (Queen Margaret University Edinburgh where I was also Head of Psychology).
-Since 2010 I have been visiting professor of Anglia Ruskin University (Faculty of Health, Education, Medicine and Social Care).
-In 2019 I was appointed Visiting Professor in the School of Social Sciences and Humanities at the University of Suffolk.
+From 2010 until 2021 I was a visiting professor at Anglia Ruskin University (Faculty of Health, Education, Medicine and Social Care), and from 2019 until 2022 I was also a visiting professor in the School of Social Sciences and Humanities at the University of Suffolk.

 I have served on two federal expert panels convened by the U.S. Centers for Disease Control and Prevention (CDC):